How to ensure good light scattering SEC chromatography data?

 Step 5: Consider a post column light scattering filter

 The main purpose of a post column filter is to catch column debris and column bleed.
-There are different filter membranes available, and while there may be some concern about protein binding, convince yourself experimentally by checking the protein recovery in the data analysis.
+There are different filter membranes available.
+For example frits, o-ring, and membrane for aqueous mobile phase are available.
+While there may be some concern about protein binding, convince yourself experimentally by checking the protein recovery in the data analysis.
 The maximum size of particle that can pass through a typical SEC column frit is between 100nm and 200nm.
-Therefore, a filter of 200nm pore size will not interfere with any molecular species eluted, however will catch any column debris and avoid spikes in the scattering intensity, that could lead to a noisy chromatogram,
+Therefore, a filter of 200nm pore size will not interfere with any molecular species eluted.
+However it will catch any column debris and avoid spikes in the scattering intensity, that could lead to a noisy chromatogram.
+So this is also a potential opportunity to improve chromatography, and especially light scattering LS data.